Paul Tagliabue: Team movements

 In 1995, Los Angeles lost both its franchises, as the Los Angeles Rams relocated to St. Louis, and the Raiders returned to Oakland.
 In 1996, the Browns moved to Baltimore, under a new name, as indicated above.
 In 1997, the Houston Oilers relocated to Tennessee, for one year in Memphis and another year using Vanderbilt Stadium as their home field.
 (The team changed its name from the Oilers to the Titans upon moving to their permanent stadium in Nashville.)

 Response to September 11 attacks

 Two days after the terrorist attacks on the World Trade Center and the Pentagon, Tagliabue announced that the games scheduled for the upcoming weekend were cancelled, citing the magnitude of the events and security concerns.
 It was the first time the league canceled an entire week's slate of games since the 1987 NFL strike.

-A week later, it was announced that the postponed games would be added to the end of the regular season, pushing the Super Bowl into February for the first time.
+A week later, it was announced that the postponed games would be added to the end of the regular season, pushing the Super Bowl to February for the first time.

 Legacy

-Tagliabue has been praised for these politically-related actions taken as NFL commissioner:
+Tagliabue was praised for these politically related actions taken as NFL commissioner: